Brisbane Apartments

 Sub regions are drawn from:

 The cost of buying or renting an apartment in Brisbane is highly dependant on the location of the residence and its distance from the city.
-Average rent for apartments ranges from $150 to $350 per week.
+Average rent for apartments ranges from $150 to $350 per week but many can reach up into the $1000's.
 Most rentals in Brisbane are private properties let through estate agents or direct by the owner.
-Leases are generally for 6 months.
+Leases are generally for 12 months.
 Most rental properties are unfurnished and are self contained.
 If you are moving to Brisbane, it is difficult to arrange a rental property before you arrive and you may need to arrange some temporary accommodation in order to have enough time to thoroughly search for what you want.

 More Information